jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

 ### 212 Interpretation
 In sections 215 to 221 and Schedule 14, unless the context otherwise requires,—
   - **alter** , in relation to a fence, structure, or vegetation, includes the removal of all or part of the fence, structure, or vegetation if that removal is associated with its rebuilding or re-erection or replanting in a form specified in the removal order
-  - **applicant** means a territorial authority or member of the police who applies for a removal order under section 215
+  - **applicant** means a territorial authority or constable who applies for a removal order under section 215
   - **controlled drug** has the meaning given to it by section 2(1) of the Misuse of Drugs Act 1975
-  - **Court** means a District Court; and includes a District Court Judge
+  - **court** means a District Court; and includes a District Court Judge
   - **crime involving dishonesty** has the meaning given to it by section 2(1) of the Crimes Act 1961
   - **plan** has the meaning given to it by section 2(1) of the Resource Management Act 1991
   - **proceeds** means property that is derived or realised, directly or indirectly, by a person from the commission of a serious offence